-Since the Hippo is a very large creatures, it is often a mistake that people make about its eating habits.
+Since the Hippo is a very large creature, it is often a mistake that people make about its eating habits, or that it is an important part of its diet.
 They think that they consume meat and that is how they get so large.
-However, these animals are herbivores which means they only eat plant life.
-With their slow movements it would be impossible for them to survive by having to capture other living animals.
+However, hippos are herbivores which means they only eat plant life.
+It would be impossible for them to survive by having to capture other living animals.

 Humans being hunted by Hippos is a myth, but there have been plenty of humans killed by them.
 It is believed that it is stress that triggers eating meat in Hippos.
 The possibility is very rare but it is known to happen.
 It is also believed that some Hippos have nutritional stress where they aren’t able to process what types of foods they need to eat.

-They are known to consume small animals and carrion though when they can’t get the green vegetation that they need.
 Many experts believe that the feeding habits of Hippos actually help to transform the landscaping.
-Where the walk and eat can be changed due to the fact that they eat so close to the ground.
+Where they walk and eat can be modified due to the fact that they eat so close to the ground.
 This can make it harder for many plants to grow back.